-The Food and Drug Administration (FDA) has just issued an official warning about a candy that, honestly, most people are probably avoiding anyway: Black licorice.
+A reminder that the Food and Drug Administration (FDA) issued an official warning about a polarizing candy: black licorice.
 It’s not the sugar, it’s not the artificial stuff, and it’s not the calories that make it a health hazard.
 It’s the harsh-tasting licorice compound, glycyrrhizin, a natural sweetener that comes straight from the licorice root.

 The FDA warns that “you really can overdose on candy — or, more precisely, black licorice.”
 This compound, in excess, can cause potassium levels to plummet, resulting in a much greater risk of side effects from the nutritional abnormality.